Patient Library / Women's Health / PMS

 PMS

-Premenstrual syndrome is not simply 'part of being a woman' — it's a signal of hormonal imbalance that can be directly addressed.
+Premenstrual syndrome is not simply 'part of being a woman'.
+It's a signal of hormonal imbalance that can be directly addressed.

 PMS affects up to 75% of women in their reproductive years, yet it remains dramatically under-investigated.
-Mood swings, bloating, breast tenderness, and irritability in the two weeks before a period are signs of an imbalanced luteal phase — most commonly relative progesterone deficiency or estrogen excess — and they respond directly to targeted treatment.
+Mood swings, bloating, breast tenderness, and irritability in the two weeks before a period are signs of an imbalanced luteal phase, most commonly relative progesterone deficiency or estrogen excess, and they respond directly to targeted treatment.

 Luteal Phase Hormones

-PMS symptoms appear in the two weeks before menstruation and disappear when bleeding begins — this timing is the key diagnostic feature pointing to luteal phase hormonal imbalance.
+PMS symptoms appear in the two weeks before menstruation and disappear when bleeding begins; this timing is the key diagnostic feature pointing to luteal phase hormonal imbalance.

 Magnesium Matters